axibase/atsd/sql/performance.md

 ## Overview

-Monitoring query execution is an important administrative task in order to optimize database performance, to identify and prevent expensive and long-running queries, and to provide feedback to end-users and application developers.
+Monitoring query execution is an important administrative task to optimize database performance, to identify and prevent expensive and long-running queries, and to provide feedback to end-users and application developers.

 ## Query Reporting